 During the recording sessions for the album, Rotolo left to study in Italy, and Dylan soon came to realize their relationship was coming to an end.

 Looking at the lyrics, “Don’t Think Twice” maybe should have been a heavy blues song, with Dylan angrily lashing out at the woman who left him behind.
 But the music is gentle.
 Welcoming.
 Inviting.
-Soft acoustic arpeggios lull us into what some may feel to be a false sense of sweetness and love.
-We soon realize the words that are being sung are not so gentle and sweet.
+Soft acoustic arpeggios lull us into what may feel like a false sense of sweetness and love.
+We soon realize the words being sung are not so gentle and sweet.

 “It ain’t no use to sit and wonder why, babe